 Buying Refurbished vs. Buying New

-If you have your heart set on getting a whiff of that new computer smell and you have a truckload of cash burning a hole in your truck-sized pocket, feel free to buy a brand new Toughbook.
+The most obvious benefit to a refurbished Panasonic Toughbook is price.
+New Toughbooks are incredibly expensive.
+If you can afford it and have your heart set on getting a whiff of that new computer smell, feel free to buy a brand new Toughbook.
 For everyone else, our refurbished computers are a great option.

 If you have reservations about buying used equipment, we understand.
 In fact, we feel the same way.
 Not all refurbishing shops are created equal, and you are absolutely right to exercise caution.
 The Toughbook laptops we sell are refurbished with pride by our in-house, expert technicians.
 We carefully inspect and test each and every unit before shipping them out, so you’ll never have to worry about getting a “dud.”
 Each rugged laptop we sell comes standard with our Limited Lifetime Warranty, and we’re just a phone call or email away if you need us.